MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 Each record type has a mini view that displays limited information when they're collapsed or shown in a list.
 The mini view is available at various places in the Copilot for Sales pane, such as in the quick view on the CRM tab.

 The mini view includes a fixed title and two configurable subtitle fields.
 The fields available in the mini view are the ones that are available in the detailed view.
-Key fields setting affect the Search behavior in Copilot for Sales add-in for Outlook.
-More information: [Search behavior in Copilot for Sales add-in for Outlook](#search-behavior-in-copilot-for-sales-add-in-for-outlook)
+Key fields setting affect the Search behavior in Copilot for Sales for Outlook.
+More information: [Search behavior in Copilot for Sales for Outlook](#search-behavior-in-copilot-for-sales-add-in-for-outlook)

 ![Screenshot showing mini view of CRM records in Copilot for Sales.](media/viva-sales-mini-view.png "Screenshot showing mini view of CRM records in Copilot for Sales.")